2023 Kia Sportage Review, Ratings, Specs, Prices, and Photos

 What kind of vehicle is the 2023 Kia Sportage?
 What does it compare to?

 The Sportage is a compact crossover SUV that grows in size and features for the latest generation.
-With seating for five and a new off-road-leaning trim, the Sportage rivals vehicles such as the related Hyundai Tucson, Toyota RAV4, and Ford Escape.
+With seating for five as well as hybrid and off-road models, the Sportage rivals vehicles such as the related Hyundai Tucson, Toyota RAV4, and Ford Escape.

 Is the 2023 Kia Sportage a good crossover SUV?